IBM-Security/CI-SAML-Sample/README.md

 ### Pre-requisites

-1. You will need an IBM Security Cloud Identity tenant or another Identity Provider that supports SAML.
+1. You will need an IBM Security Verify tenant or another Identity Provider that supports SAML.
 2. To run locally, you will need to install [NodeJS](https://nodejs.org/en/download/).
     - Optionally, install yarn by running `npm i yarn` in your terminal window.
     - **Note:** You will only need Yarn in case you want to modify the application, otherwise, node is all that is necessary.